chkware/chkware.github.io/docs/references/workflow-reference.md

 It's also an _**exposable document**_ meaning you can expose local data using `expose:` key in the document.
 More on this in [variable spec. reference](/docs/references/variables)

-### All supported nodes in http specification document
+### All supported nodes in HTTP specification document

 ```yaml
 # Version of the document